Monetary Policy Rules, Interest Rates, and Taylor's Rule

 Taylor, in part, developed his rule by simulating economic performance of the G-7 countries under different monetary policy rules, then ranked their performance in their success of achieving price and output stability.

 Taylor's Rule, published in 1992, is not intended to be followed mechanically nor is it intended to be used when quick action is required, such as after the stock market crash in October 19, 1987.
-Taylor said that a policy formula could be used in 2 ways: as one input to consider when formulating policy and as a means of characterizing the important properties that relate inflation to employment, price levels, and actual output.
+Taylor said that a policy formula could be used in 2 ways: as one input to consider when formulating policy and to characterize important properties relating inflation to employment, price levels, and actual output.

 Although the actual equation used to determine Taylor's Rule varies, depending on what central bankers consider more important and on the constant used for the long-term real interest rate, the equation has the following general format:

-To measure inflation, the Fed uses the price index for Personal Consumption Expenditures, which is considered more accurate than the Labor Department's Consumer Price Index, since many economists believe that the Consumer Price Index overestimates inflation.
+To measure inflation, the Fed uses the price index for Personal Consumption Expenditures (PCE), which is considered more accurate than the Labor Department's Consumer Price Index, since many economists believe that the Consumer Price Index overestimates inflation.

-Note that when the actual inflation rate is higher than the target rate, then the inflation gap is positive; likewise when the output gap exceeds the natural output rate.
-When the output gap exceeds natural rate, then the economy tends to overheat, leading to increased inflation.
+Note that when the inflation rate exceeds the target rate, the inflation gap is positive; likewise when the output gap exceeds the natural output rate, which may cause the economy to overheat, leading to increased inflation.

-Note that when the inflation rate is above the target rate, then Taylor's Rule calls for an increase in the target interest rate of 1.5% for each percentage increase in the inflation rate, assuming that there is no output gap.
+Note that when the inflation rate exceeds the target rate, then Taylor's Rule calls for an increase in the target interest rate of 1.5% for each percentage increase in the inflation rate, assuming that there is no output gap.

 Taylor's Rule is often modified to include currency fluctuations or capital controls, especially for smaller economies, and many central bankers also change the coefficients for the inflation gap and the output gap, depending on what central bankers considered more important or that is more in line with their objectives.